What does an ‘ambitious’ trade agreement with the UK mean for India?

 Anne-Marie Trevelyan, UK secretary of state for international trade, and her Indian counterpart Piyush Goyal launched the deal on Thursday.
 She was on a two-day visit to India to hold talks on the “mutually beneficial agreement” for jobs, businesses and communities.

-The UK’s main demands include removing enormous import duties on Scotch whisky and cars, which are currently at 150 per cent and 125 per cent respectively.
+The UK’s main demands include removing enormous import duties on scotch whisky and cars, which are currently at 150 per cent and 125 per cent respectively.
 New Delhi, in turn, reportedly wants to make it easier for Indians to get British visas.

-During the negotiations, India agreed to consider an interim agreement to “generate early benefits” within a year’s time while the UK aims to achieve a broad and full-fledged free-trade agreement (FTA) in the near future.
+During the negotiations, India agreed to consider an interim agreement to “generate early benefits” within a year’s time while the UK aims to achieve a broad and fully fledged free-trade agreement (FTA) in the near future.

 Though the UK has already forged partnerships with countries such as New Zealand and Australia, the outcome of these trade deals is expected to be significantly obliterated by the negative drag from weaker EU trade.